AleksandraPujanek/SQLrequests/README.md

 ---

-9. Find the longest time that an employee has been at the studio
+9. Find the longest time that an employee has been at the studio (from Employees table)

 ![9-base-table](https://github.com/AleksandraPujanek/SQLrequests/blob/main/images/9-base-table.png?raw=true)